 There is no one-size-fits-all material when producing mechanical cable.
 The right material for your wire rope depends entirely on your application requirements.
 Consider Tungsten cable or Wolfram cable (W, atomic number 74) for instance.
-Tungsten is a rare metal typically found in light bulb filaments, X-ray tubes and arc-welding electrodes.
-It possesses the highest melting temperature of all metals known to man and can be complex to work with.
+Tungsten is an earth metal.
+Tungsten wire is commonly used in the manufacturing of light bulb filaments, X-ray tubes and arc-welding electrodes.
+Tungsten's melting point is the highest melting temperature of all metals known to man and can be complex to work with.

 But if the application requires high temperatures and tensile strength, tungsten wire rope becomes ideal.
 By comparison, 316 stainless steel melts at between 2,500 °F – 2,550 °F and does not outlast tungsten’s lifespan.
 Tungsten doesn’t melt until it reaches 6,192 °F, making this unique alloy 2.5 times more tolerant to extreme temperatures.
 And tungsten outlasts all other cable material in terms of pure cycles over time too.

 Tungsten for High-Temperature Applications